 Nonie’s Ark Animal Encounters is a local program that involves small live animals as a means of education to people of all ages.
 It’s sole proprietor is Nonie C. Maines, a local educator and animal enthusiast.
-Nonie’s Ark Animal Encounters has been “EDUTAINING” in this area for 18 successful years.
+Nonie’s Ark Animal Encounters has been “EDUTAINING” in this area for since 1997.

 When live animals are used in an educational setting, learning occurs in both the cognitive and affective realms.
 Personal and interpersonal growth occurs as the learner makes use of the opportunity to overcome fear and resistance to touching the animal or just being near it.
 The goal of a positive learning encounter is to change the learner’s perception of animals from one of fearsome predator or mindless beasts to the recognition and acceptance of life.
 No matter the setting or the focus, the opportunity to touch and hold animals has the greatest impact in promoting cognitive and affective development.
 One of the goals of animal education is to teach about how that species lives in its environment, how it uses it’s adaptations and how we can protect and conserve them.